 T-Shirts: Each participant will receive a walk t-shirt.
 Shirts will be available for pickup in convenient areas throughout Connecticut.
 They can picked up as soon as the mandates in regard to essential travel are no longer in effect.

-Fundraising Prizes: The top 5 fundraising teams will receive a $250 gift card to a restaurant of their choice!
+Fundraising Prizes: The top 5 fundraising teams will receive a $250 Amazon gift card!
 The announcement of the winning teams will be made during the closing ceremony on June 15th.

 Inaugural Walk To End Epilepsy in Connecticut Raises $107,000